tc39/notes/es8/2017-09/sept-27.md

 BT: Same as module.

-YK: Why don’t we wait to see if the host environments want this?
+YK: Why don't we wait to see if the host environments want this?
 Domenic says browser does - why don't we wait for node?

 BT: Fair.

 JHD: To answer your earlier question it would be nice to expose metadata for scripts.
-Even though I’m a strong advocate for supporting syntaxes and requiring eval, it doesn’t matter in this case because the overlap of support will leave at worst a tiny window of lack of support.
+Even though I'm a strong advocate for supporting syntaxes and requiring eval, it doesn't matter in this case because the overlap of support will leave at worst a tiny window of lack of support.

 TST: It seems like we wouldnt have this conversation if import wasnt only meant for modules.

 DD: The use cases for import.meta are to replace `document.currentScript` and `import.meta.url` to resolve relative to your current module.
 In the browser we don't want to add more features to scripts - we're trying to move away from them; we try to not add just metadata for scripts.

-KVR:  A web application that’s using a bundler; I would imagine that it should work as per the example but is it the bundlers responsibility to resolve that directly or...
+KVR:  A web application that's using a bundler; I would imagine that it should work as per the example but is it the bundlers responsibility to resolve that directly or...

 DD: Yes tricky for a bundler.
 It could work depending on the file you're concatenating.
 Scripts vs modules - if you are bundling we want you to bundle to a single module not script - modules are more secure.

-KVR: Sure that’s the long term vision, but for today's developers it might not be practical.
+KVR: Sure that's the long term vision, but for today's developers it might not be practical.
 I understand your argument for not having eval.

 DD: Let's push for not working in scripts or eval.
 Maybe going to stage 3 tomorrow?